A Madea Homecoming

 A Madea Homecoming is a 2022 American comedy film produced, written, and directed by Tyler Perry and his second film to be released by Netflix.
-Besides Perry, the film stars Cassi Davis-Patton, David Mann, Tamela Mann, Gabrielle Dennis, and Brendan O'Carroll.
-It is the twelfth film in the Madea cinematic universe.
+It is adapted from Perry's stage play Madea's Farewell Play, the first Madea film to be adapted from a stage play since A Madea Christmas.
+It is the twelfth film in the Madea cinematic universe, and the first to be released on Netflix.
+The film is also a crossover between the Madea franchise and the Irish sitcom Mrs. Brown's Boys, with Brendan O'Carroll returning as the titular character.
+Besides Perry and O'Carroll, the film stars Cassi Davis-Patton, David Mann, Tamela Mann, and Gabrielle Dennis.
 The film tells the story of Madea partaking in her great-grandson's college graduation party as hidden secrets emerge and surprise visitors show up.
 It was released on February 25, 2022.
-It is adapted from Perry's stage play Madea's Farewell Play, the first Madea film to be adapted from a stage play since A Madea Christmas.
-The film is also a crossover between the Madea franchise and the Irish sitcom Mrs. Brown's Boys.